pantheon-systems/documentation/source/content/wp-cfm.md

 ## Automatically Import WP-CFM Configuration Settings into a Cloned Database

 You can automatically import your WP-CFM configuration settings into a cloned database if you are using Quicksilver.
-See [Import WP-CFM Configuration Settings into a Cloned Database](/guides/quicksilver/install-script) for more details.
+See [Quicksilver guide](/guides/quicksilver) for more details.

 ## Deploy Configuration: Pull